stub42/pytz/README.md

+# pytz

 Brings the IANA tz database into Python.
 This library allows accurate and cross platform timezone calculations.

-More information in src/README.txt
+pytz contains generated code, and this branch generates it.
+The actual pytz code and documentation can be found in the src/ directory.
+More information about pytz can be found in src/README.txt

-Release process;
+Release process:

     1) Untar upstream tarballs into elsie/src
     2) Update VERSION & OLSON_VERSION in src/pytz/__init__.py, and EXPECTED_VERSION in